zenflow/http-server-group/README.md

 Ready
 ```

-Now you have an http server running at http://localhost:3000 which proxies requests
-to either of two underlying "child" servers:
+Now you have an http server running at http://localhost:3000 which proxies requests to either of two underlying "constituent" servers:
 - all requests with URL under `/api/my-service` go to "my-service"
 - all other requests with URL under `/` go to "web"

 ### Features

+- You can define a constituent server with **no** `httpProxyPaths`, if it is meant to be used only by other constituent servers and not accessible via the http proxy.
+- You can define a constituent server that is **not http**, as long as it conforms to the "Specs for generic 'server program'" as described below.
-- The group server starts gracefully; It doesn't accept requests until every child server is accepting requests.
+- The composite server starts gracefully; It doesn't accept requests until every constituent server is accepting requests.
-- If any child server exits (i.e. crashes) the group server will kill the remaining children and exit.
+- If any constituent server exits (i.e. crashes) the remaining constituent servers will be killed and the composite server will exit.
-- You can define a server with **no** `paths`, if it is meant to be used only by other child servers in the group.

-### Specs for generic 'http server program'
+### Specs for generic 'server program'

-This describes behavior which is expected of the child servers you define, and which you can expect of the group server.
+This describes behavior which is expected of the constituent servers you define, and which you can expect of the composite server.

-- should not exit; should run until killed by another process
+- should not exit by itself; should run until killed by another process
 - must serve over the port designated by the `PORT` environment variable

 ### Configuration

-- `config.printConfig` (type: `boolean`; optional; default: `false`) If set to `true`, the effective configuration will be printed before starting the server group.
-Useful for debugging server groups that have dynamic configuration.
+- `config.printConfig` (type: `boolean`; optional; default: `false`) If set to `true`, the effective configuration will be printed before starting the composite server.
+Useful for debugging dynamic configurations.
-- `config.defaultPort` (type: `number`; optional; default: `3000`) *Default* port for proxy to listen on.
+- `config.defaultPort` (type: `number`; optional; default: `3000`) *Default* port on which to start the composite server.
 This is *only* used if the `PORT` environment variable is not defined.
-- `config.proxyOptions` (type: `ProxyOptions`; optional; default: `{}`) [http-proxy-middleware options](https://github.com/chimurai/http-proxy-middleware#options) (without `target` or `router`) to be used when proxying to *any* server.
-You can also set these options per-server with `config.servers[].proxyOptions`.
+- `config.httpProxyOptions` (type: `HttpProxyOptions`; optional; default: `{}`) [http-proxy-middleware options](https://github.com/chimurai/http-proxy-middleware#options) (without `target` or `router`) to be used when proxying to *any* of the described `servers`.
+You can also set these options per-server with `config.servers[].httpProxyOptions`.
-- `config.servers[]` (required) Description of child servers.
+- `config.servers[]` (required) Description of constituent servers.
 Must contain one or more elements.
-- `config.servers[].label` (type: `string`; optional; default: server's index in the array) Name used to identify this server in the console output.
+- `config.servers[].label` (type: `string`; optional; default: server's index in the array) Symbol used to identify this server.
-- `config.servers[].env` (type: `object`; optional; default: `{}`) Environment variables to use for this server process.
-The child server process will already inherit all the environment variables of it's parent, so there's no need to explicity propagate environment variables from the parent process.
-The server process will also already have `PORT` defined appropriately.
+- `config.servers[].env` (type: `object`; optional; default: `{}`) Environment variables to define for this server's process.
+It will already inherit all the environment variables of it's parent (the composite server process), so there's no need to explicitly propagate environment variables in your configuration.
+The constituent server process will also already have `PORT` defined appropriately.
 - `config.servers[].command` (type: `string | string[]`; required) Command used to run the server.
 If it's a single string, it will be run with the system shell.
 If it's an array of strings, no shell is used, the first element is used as the binary, and the remaining elements are used as arguments.
-The server should behave according to "Specs for generic 'http server program'" (below).
+The server should behave according to "Specs for generic 'http server program'" (above).
-- `config.servers[].host` (type: `string`; optional; default: `'localhost'`) Hostname that http-server-group should expect server to serve on.
+- `config.servers[].host` (type: `string`; optional; default: `'localhost'`) Hostname that this server can be expected to start on.
-- `config.servers[].port` (type: `number`; required) Port number that http-server-group should expect server to serve on.
-This is passed to the server process as the `PORT` environment variable for convenience.
+- `config.servers[].port` (type: `number`; required) Port number that this server can be expected to start on.
+This is passed to the constituent server process as the `PORT` environment variable.
-- `config.servers[].paths` (type: `string[]`; optional; default: `[]`) Paths to check when determining which server to proxy a request to.
-Each path must be absolute (i.e. start with `/`).
-Each request is proxied to first server that has a path that the request path is within.
-You may configure a server with *no* paths, meaning no requests will be proxied to it.
+- `config.servers[].httpProxyPaths` (type: `string[]`; optional; default: `[]`) Absolute paths to check when determining which server to proxy an http request to.
+Each request is proxied to the first server that has a path that the request path is within.
-- `config.servers[].proxyOptions` (type: `ProxyOptions`; optional; default: `{}`) [http-proxy-middleware options](https://github.com/chimurai/http-proxy-middleware#options) (without `target` or `router`) to be used when proxying to this server.
-You can also set these options globally with `config.proxyOptions`.
+- `config.servers[].httpProxyOptions` (type: `HttpProxyOptions`; optional; default: `{}`) [http-proxy-middleware options](https://github.com/chimurai/http-proxy-middleware#options) (without `target` or `router`) to be used for the http proxy to this server.
+You can also set these options globally with `config.httpProxyOptions`.

 ## Motivation